Does Antivirus Slow Down Your Computer?

 Will an antivirus slow down gaming?

-Depending on your processing power, running an antivirus program while gaming could slow the computer down.
-Malwarebytes advertises a gaming mode that says it won’t inhibit performance so you can run the program and game without worry.
+Depending on your computer's processing power, running an antivirus program while gaming could slow it down.
+Malwarebytes advertises a gaming mode that says it won’t inhibit performance, so you can run the program and game without worry.

 How do I stop my antivirus from slowing down my computer?